Out of a Dream (Reba McEntire album)

-Out of a Dream is the second studio album by American country music singer Reba McEntire.
+Out of a Dream is the second studio album by American singer Reba McEntire.
 It was released on August 27, 1979, through Mercury Records.
-The first single from the album, Last Night, Ev'ry Night, was McEntire's first top 30 hit, and the fourth single from the album, a cover of "Sweet Dream", was her first top 20 hit.
-Out of a Dream includes the song "Daddy", which is the first song written by McEntire to be included on one of her albums, and a cover of the Christine Kittrell song "I'm A Woman".
+The first single from the album, "Last Night, Ev'ry Night", was McEntire's first top 30 hit, and the fourth single from the album, a cover of "Sweet Dreams", was her first top 20 hit.